PROGrand/yolo-coreml/README.md

 2. Prepare image dataset.
 My network is for detection of SCRATCHES on 224x224 input.
 Refer to darknet docs if you need your own objects.
 Split images into scratch/positives and scratch/negatives.
 Positives must contain images with objects and txt files with boxes.
 Negatives must contain images without objects and empty txt files.
 You can use [Yolo_mark](https://github.com/AlexeyAB/Yolo_mark).

-3. Create yolov3 darknet model.
+3. Create yolo darknet model.
 You can use my config and scripts from [scratch](scratch) folder for reference.

 4. Install Anaconda
 ```